Eldred777/show-tracker-bot/README.md

 # show-tracker-bot

-Discord bot to track episodes for shows, including channel creation.
+A Discord bot designed to... well, that part is up to you.

+## Usage

+FIXME

+## License

+FIXME